 3. Prostate cancer

 Like other areas of the body, it is possible for tumors to develop within the prostate gland.
-Overall, prostate cancer makes up about 5-7% of cases of prostatic disease in dogs.
+Overall, prostate cancer in dogs makes up about 5-7% of cases of prostatic disease in dogs.
 This means it is much less common than BPH and prostatitis.

 The most common type of prostatic cancer is adenocarcinoma.
 However, other tumor types are also possible.
 Unfortunately, prostatic cancer is rarely benign and it tends to have high metastatic rates.
 This means that the tumor cells can quickly move to other parts of the body, resulting in a poor response to therapy.